Some Missouri Congress members tout state’s use of coal, some utilities move toward renewables

 While the state, on balance, still has a heavy reliance on coal fired energy, the Sierra Club’s John Hickey points out the coal industry itself is practically nonexistent.
 “You know there’s only one tiny coal mine operating in the state of Missouri,” Hickey said.
 “It has a dozen or two workers.”

-The last operating coal mine in Missouri, Hume II, is located near western Missouri.
+The last operating coal mine in Missouri, Hume II, is located near the western Missouri town of Hume.